samg123/torsional_wave_visualisation/README.md

 #####Examples

-Included in this repository is an example data set (example_vel.txt and example_time.txt) and an example movie of each style of animation for this data.
+Included in this repository is an example data set (example_vel.txt and example_time.txt) and an example movie of each style of animation for this data (in the output_torsional folder).
 The data is a simple gaussian wave travelling outwards.

 If you have any questions or find any bugs feel free to contact me at ee12sg@leeds.ac.uk